 programs do not run perfectly every time.
 If you have an error in your program, you will most likely want to edit the program and run it again.
-To get your program back in the Program Editor window, use the RECALL command.
-You have two choices for executing the RECALL command.
+If you are using the Program Editor window, you will need to get your program back in the Program Editor window using the RECALL command.